GeoffKellyNC/job-tracker-app/README.md

 # Bugs Fixed 03/31/2022
-    -Fixed bug where the user could not add a new job -Fixed bug where the user could not delete a job -Fixed bug where the user could not edit a job
+    -Fixed bug where the user could not add a new job -Fixed bug where the user could not delete a job
+    - Fixed bug where the user could not edit a job

 -----------------------------------------------------------